Neonatal Mortality Rate

 Q8: How old was the boy(s) who died?

 1) 1st boy who died: ……. days ……. months ……. years

 2) 2nd boy who died: ……. days ……. months ……. years (cross this answer if only one boy died)

 3) Calculate the total number of children born.
 Calculate the total number of children who died within the first 28 days of their life (i.e. the neonatal deaths).

-4) Calculate the indicator’s value by multiplying the number of children who died within the first 28 days by 1,000 and dividing the result by the total number of children born.
+4) To calculate the indicator’s value, multiply the number of children who died within the first 28 days by 1,000.
+Divide the result by the total number of children born.

 Disaggregate the data by gender, place of delivery (home, health centre, hospital), location (rural/ urban) and socioeconomic characteristics (wealth quintile, level of education).

 1) NMR can also be measured for a specific reference period, for example, the past five years (the period can reflect the duration of your intervention that aimed to reduce NMR).
 If you decide to do so, ensure that all questions are asking for the given time period only.
 When determining the child’s age, always ask for official documentation specifying the child’s age (e.g. birth certificate) or if not available, use a Local Events Calendar.

 2) This indicator relies on an accurate age assessment.
 Since people often do not remember the exact dates of their children’s birth, the data collectors should always verify the child’s age.
 This can be done by reviewing the child’s birth certificate, vaccination card or another document; however, since many caregivers do not have such documents (and since they can include mistakes), it is essential that your data collectors are able to verify the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.